List of the Yardbirds members

 The Yardbirds are an English blues rock band from London.
-Formed in May 1963, the group originally included lead vocalist Keith Relf, lead guitarist Anthony "Top" Topham, rhythm guitarist Chris Dreja, bassist Paul Samwell-Smith and drummer Jim McCarty.
+Formed in May 1963, the group originally included lead vocalist Keith Relf, lead guitarist Anthony "Top" Topham, rhythm guitarist Chris Dreja, bassist Paul Samwell-Smith, and drummer Jim McCarty.
 In October, Topham was replaced by Eric Clapton.
 He remained until 13 March 1965, when he left due to creative disagreements.
 Clapton recommended Jimmy Page to replace him, but he declined and Jeff Beck took over.
 Page later joined on bass the following June, after Samwell-Smith abruptly quit; Dreja later took over the role, allowing Page to join Beck on guitar.
 This lineup was short-lived, however, as Beck left in November 1966.
 The group continued as a four-piece until July 1968, when Relf and McCarty left due to creative differences, primarily with Page.
-Dreja initially remained, but by August, Page formed a new group with vocalist Robert Plant, bassist John Paul Jones and drummer John Bonham, who later renamed themselves Led Zeppelin.
+Dreja initially remained, but by August, Page formed a new group under the name The New Yardbirds, with vocalist Robert Plant, bassist John Paul Jones and drummer John Bonham, who later renamed themselves Led Zeppelin.

-McCarty and Dreja reformed the Yardbirds in 1992, adding new members "Detroit" John Idan (lead vocals, lead guitar) and Rod Demick (bass, backing vocals) from the drummer's eponymous band, months later Demick left the band, Ray Majors joined on lead guitar, and Idan moved to bass.
+McCarty and Dreja reformed the Yardbirds in 1992, adding new members "Detroit" John Idan (lead vocals, lead guitar) and Rod Demick (bass, harmonica, backing vocals) from the drummer's eponymous band.
+Months later Demick left the band, Ray Majors joined on lead guitar, and Idan moved to bass, Laurie Garman also joined on harmonica.
 A recording of the Jim McCarty Band featuring Demick and Idan was released under the Yardbirds name as Reunion Jam.
 In 1996, Majors was replaced by Gypie Mayo, and later Garman was replaced by Alan Glen.
 This lineup remained stable for seven years, releasing the band's first new studio album since 1967, Birdland, in 2003.
 Shortly after the album's touring cycle, Glen left the Yardbirds and was replaced by Billy Boy Miskimmin.
 Mayo also left the band at the end of 2004, with Jerry Donahue taking his place.
 Donahue remained for a year, before he was replaced by Ben King.